rowanG077/RecurrenceRelationSolver/README.md

 # RecurrenceRelationSolver

-Python tool to solve recurrence relations into a closed-form solution
+Python tool to solve recurrence relations into a closed-form solution.